UnionOfUKUnicyclists/unionofukunicyclists.github.io/about_us.md

 {% include spotlights.html
-title='Organising unicyclists in the UK' content='The Union of UK Unicyclists was founded in 2001 to promote unicycling as a sport in the UK.
+title='Organising unicyclists in the UK' content='Unicycling UK was founded in 2001 to promote unicycling as a sport in the UK.
 Since that time, it has taken a lead role in the unicycling community, organising conventions, setting up rides, and promoting the scene.
-If you would like to help out, we would love to hear from you.' link='uuu.html' linktext='Learn more and get in touch'
+If you would like to help out, we would love to hear from you.' link='uuk.html' linktext='Learn more and get in touch'
 %}
 </section>